jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Blockchains are cryptographically verifiable linked flat, sequential lists.
 Each new entry (block) includes a reference to a previous one.
 Traceable blocks are written in a ledger but this type of configuration also causes scalability issues.
 Directed Acyclic Graphs are implementation of Graphs that allow the network to avoid the limitations found in blockchains.

+## APPENDIX
+BUY SELL TRADE CRYPTOCURENCIES IN CANADA.
+ID,COMPANY,FEES%,NOTES.
+KR,Kraken,,world#2 in volume; serve NA except NY (because BitLicense).
+CO,Coinbase,4,limited amounts high fees are for buy-only) the limited cryptos (BTC ETH LTC).
+BI,Binance,,note only crypto-crypto best used to exchange cryptos low trading fees (dynamic ~0.1%).
+KU,Kucoin,note,low fees.
+LB,LocalBTC,high,LocalBitcoins.com several traders (cash in person for BTC at their offices).
+QU,Quadriga,1.5-5,complex,CanadianCompany.

+## NOTES-TIPS-LL(Lessons Learned)
+Check user reviews ex bestbitcoinexchange.io (etoro BVC cryptogo binance coinbase localbitcoins CEX.io).
+Always Transfer funds to cold wallets.
+Transferring CC to national currencies via banks is never fast or easy.
+Beware of scams verify validate companies background and transfer funds to cold wallet.
+CC Canadian Company can trade with Canadian banks and offer lower fees because they do not pay Visa 1.5%.
+Only CO and QU do $CDN to crypto.
+All exchanges take commissions on buy sell exchange.
+cryptocompare.com coinbase 4/5 binance 4.8/5.
+Quadriga (exits BTC to $CDN are very difficult exchange or banks fault?).
+Low trade volume (for example in Canada) lead to higher spreads (wider gaps in bid vs ask).

+## Contributing
+You can contribute to this project by reporting issues or bugs by creating a Github-Issue.
+To improve the code you can fork the project in github, create a branch, file a pull request against development.

 ## REFERENCES
 Essentials
 (1) bitaddress.org (JavaScript copyrights are included in the source which is available on their public and open source at https://github.com/pointbiz/bitaddress.org).